hmchen47/DevOps/CICD/DockerTech-Udemy/README.md

 33. Write and Run Unit Tests inside Containers
 34. Introduction to Continuous Integration
 35. Text Direction: Introduction to Continuous Integration
+    + URL of the Github account to fork: https://github.com/jleetutorial/dockerapp
+    + Checking for existing SSH keys: https://help.github.com/articles/checking-for-existing-ssh-keys/
+    + Generating a new SSH key and adding it to the ssh-agent: https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/
+    + Adding a new SSH key to your GitHub account: https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/
 36. D3: Link CircleCI with Github Account for Setting up a CI Workflow
 37. Push Docker Images To DockerHub from CircleCI
 38. Trouble Shooting: Push Docker Images to Docker Hub

+    If you are able to run `docker login`, but encountered the following __unauthorized: authentication required__ error while running `docker push`
+    ```
+    [root@terry ~]# docker login --username=1972
+    Password:
+    Login Succeeded
+    [root@terry ~]#
+    [root@terry ~]# docker push asiye_yigit_tutorial/debian:1.01
+    The push refers to a repository [docker.io/asiye_yigit_tutorial/debian]
+    29303f03b719: Preparing
+    77a77cd4826d: Preparing
+    fe4c16cbf7a4: Preparing
+    unauthorized: authentication require
+    ```
+    Soution:

+        Creating the repository on Docker hub before running docker push.

+    Take a look at [stackoverflow.com](http://stackoverflow.com/questions/36663742/docker-unauthorized-authentication-required-upon-push-with-successful-login)

 # Section: 6 - Deploy Docker Containers in Production
 39. D3: Introduction to Running Docker Containers in Production